-Achievement by Lao PDR of its national development goals depends largely on effective implementation of development initiatives at both national and sub-national levels.
+Whether Lao PDR achieves its national development goals depends largely on effective implementation of development initiatives at both national and sub-national levels.
 Our flagship governance programme addresses the challenges of local development and poverty reduction by strengthening capacities of district administrations in planning, management based on results, monitoring, and effective delivery of services.

-Through its District Development Fund initiative with UNCDF, UNDP fully uses the Government’s own systems to provide district administrations with small grants for development of much-needed infrastructure such as health centres or access roads.
-This strengthens the role of local administrations in service delivery, helping more people to have access to services and, in turn, reducing poverty and supporting achievement of the Millennium Development Goals.
+Through its District Development Fund initiative jointly implemented with United Nations Capital Development Fund, UNDP fully uses the Government’s own systems to provide district administrations with small grants for development of much-needed infrastructure such as health centres or access roads, with the key approach being to introduce good governance systems at the local level.
+This strengthens the role of local administrations in service delivery, helping more people to gain access to services and, in turn, reducing poverty and supporting localisation of the Sustainable Development Goals.

 This initiative contributes to the broader National Governance and Public Administration Reform Programme, or N-GPAR, which aims to help achieve an effective, efficient, well-trained, honest and ethical public service that is able to meet the needs of the Lao people, including in remote areas.
 The N-GPAR programme, led by the Government, also focuses on large-scale and complex reform processes common to all parts of the “machinery” of central government, including legal and institutional frameworks.

 Strengthening the legal sector and the rule of law